loading…

 See what any document does not show you.

-Frame Check is a structural framing analysis tool.
-It names which perspectives a document takes, which it omits, and how it positions the reader.
-Numerical claims are cross-checked against authoritative sources where coverage exists.
+Frame Check is a deterministic structural framing analysis tool.
+It names which analytical perspectives a document takes, which it omits, and how it positions the reader, and it cross-checks the document's numeric claims against primary sources a language model can't reach (SEC EDGAR, FRED, World Bank, and others).
+It makes no LLM call of its own, so the same document always returns the same reading at no model cost.

 The PyPI package frame-check-mcp is the Model Context Protocol